Saudi fighter jet crashes in Yemen Houthi territory | DW | 15.02.2020

 "At the start of the conflict the Huthis were a ragtag militia," she told Agence France-Presse.
 "Today they have massively expanded their arsenal with the help of Iran and its proxy Hezbollah," Lebanon's Shiite movement.

-The war in Yemen has killed more than 100,000 people — most of them civilians — leading to what the United Nations has called the world's worst humanitarian crisis.
+The war in Yemen has killed more than 100,000 people — most of them civilians — leading to what the UN has called the world's worst humanitarian crisis.

 nm/mm (AFP, AP, dpa)